 Archive for the ‘Uncategorized’ Category

-LAST CHANCE!
-RefPack053: A Peek At The Early Anime Downloads
+RefPack058: A Peek At The International Downloads

 People who aren’t members of Animation Resources don’t understand how comprehensive our Reference Packs are.
-Over a couple of weeks, we are posting what each section of our current RefPack looks like.
-Today we are sharing the Early Anime section.
+Over the next couple of weeks, we will be posting what each section of our current RefPack looks like.
 If you are a member of Animation Resources, click on this post to go to the Members Only page.
 If you aren’t a member yet, today is the perfect time to join!
 Our current Reference Pack is one of our best yet, and General and Student Members get access to a special Bonus Archive with even more material from past Reference Packs.

 What are you waiting for?